maros/Zway-SecurityZone/README.md

 In case of an alarm this module will not perform any actions.
-It will just emit an event, which should be catched and processed by other modules in the automation engine (eg. sending notifications, turning on alrm sirens, ...)
+It will just emit an event, which should be catched and processed by other modules in the automation engine (eg. sending notifications, turning on alarm sirens, ...)
 The EventWatcher module from https://github.com/maros/Zway-EventWatcher can be used to act upon alarms.